friendica/friendica-addons/dav/README.md

-Author of this plugin (the parts that are not part of the libraries above):
+Author of this addon (the parts that are not part of the libraries above):
 Tobias Hößl
 http://friendica.hoessl.eu/profile/cato
 http://www.hoessl.eu/